Temperature-Resilient Analog Neuromorphic Chip in Single-Polysilicon CMOS Technology: Temperature compensation of analog weights and of VMM operation

 \section{Temperature compensation of analog weights and of VMM operation}

 Due to the analog nature of the neuromorphic chip, CMOS temperature dependent parameters could undermine the inference accuracy of the neural network, when the actual temperature $T$ deviates from the nominal temperature $T_0$, i.e. the temperature of the chip when the analog weights have been programmed with the program and verify scheme.
-Fig.~\ref{fig3} analyzes how accurately the target weights $W_{\rm TGT}$ are mapped in the two TD-VMM memory cores as experimental analog weights $W_{\rm EXP}$, with emphasis on temperature behavior; a voltage amplitude adaptive compensation is then proposed to improve weight accuracy.